Professor Katrin Voltmer

 - Email: K.Voltmer@leeds.ac.uk

-I am Professor of Communication and Democracy with particular interest in the role of media and communication in transitional democracies.
+I retired from university services in 2018, but remain an active scholar with a particular interest in the role of media and communication in transitional democracies.

 I received my PhD in Political Science in 1996 from the Free University Berlin and worked as Researcher and Lecturer at the Social Science Center Berlin (Wissenschaftszentrum Berlin) and the Free University Berlin before moving to Britain in 2000 to join the School of Media and Communication at the University of Leeds.

-I am Fellow of the Royal Society of Arts, Manufactures and Commerce (since 2013) and Global Fellow of the Peace Research Institute Oslo (PRIO, since 2017).
+I am Fellow of the Royal Society of Arts, Manufactures and Commerce (since 2013).

 As a political communication scholar, my research interests revolve around questions of communicative democracy: How democracy is communicated by various media platforms and how this affects the quality of democracy; how citizenship is constituted through public and interpersonal communication; and how power is projected through different forms of strategic communication.
 I have a particular interest in the role of media and communication in processes of democratisation, but have also extensively investigated the relationship between media and power in established democracies and the impact of public communication on political orientations and participation.